 We started looking for a hotel room and were unable to fine one for over 60 miles along Interstate 40.

 The clerk at the first hotel we stopped at told us that we would have a problem finding accommodations.
 He informed us that the annual Furniture Market was taking place in High Point, North Carolina and there wasn’t a sleeping room to be found within 60 miles in any direction of that huge event.
 We found out he was right.

-We had the money but there was a room to be found.
+We had the money but there was no room to be found.
 At least, my fine wife Bev wasn’t about to give birth.

 I have often wondered how Joseph and Mary must have felt.
 Despite the misconception of some. . .they had the money. . .they just couldn’t find an available place to stay except in a stable.

 I’m certain this was not what Mary had been imagining ever since the angel appeared to her.
 Advising her that she would be carrying the son of God.

 She had been given the promise but not the details.
 Sometimes, it is not better to imagine because assumptions can be very wrong.

 She probably never dreamed that her son would be born in the midst of beasts of burden or with the smell they brought to the occasion.

 Joseph was not a poor man.
 He was by profession, a carpenter. . .a skilled craftsman whose skills were in demand.